 GenerateBlocks even supports users to customize the block's display on Desktop, Tablet, Mobile, and shows responsive designs on each device right in the editor.
 How convenient it is!

 Kadence Blocks provides you with 12 blocks made for Gutenberg.
+This plugin also has its own Kadence theme so you should use them to get the best support.
 In my opinion, these blocks are not really creative in terms of ideas, but their custom options are very diverse and flexible.

 The most special thing about Kadence Blocks plugin is that you can enable and disable each block, including block settings, for each user role on an easy-to-use and convenient interface.

 Besides, Kadence Blocks also has a custom width for the editor’s interface on the backend:

 23 is the number of blocks that Qubely provides us.
 That’s impressive, isn’t it?

 Especially, the Import Layout button right beside the block-adding button makes it convenient to import the layouts.
 The number of pre-built layouts is quite impressive as well: more than 60 layouts for the free version and 100 layouts for the premium one.

 However, keep in mind that these layouts display may look different on the front end, which depends on your themes.